Surgical Case Library

 Colorectal

-Neuroendocrine Tumor of the Right Hemicolon
+Well Differentiated Grade - 3 Neuroendocrine Tumor of the Cecum.

-Neuroendocrine tumors (NETs) constitute a group of tumors with different biological behaviors, which can be fo...
+<p style="text-align: justify;"><strong>Neuroendocrine tumors (NETs) constitute a group of tumors with differe...

 Neuroendocrine tumors of the colon are extremely rare, originating from enterochromaffin cells, and their management is not well defined due to low case numbers.

-Littoral cell angioma is a primary vascular tumor of the spleen, first described by Falk et al. in 1991.
-It is...
+<p style="text-align: justify;"><strong>Littoral cell angioma is a primary vascular tumor of the spleen, first...

 Littoral cell hemangioma of the spleen is a very rare vascular tumor with about 150 cases reported worldwide.

-Neoplasms of the small bowel are rare.
-The clinical symptomatology is non-specific, tumor-related symptoms app...
+<p style="text-align: justify;"><strong><u>Neoplasms of the small bowel are rare</u></strong>.
+The clinical sy...

 Neuroendocrine tumors of the small intestine are rare but are among the most frequent small intestine malignancies in the USA.

-Skeletal muscles represent a rare site for the occurrence of metastases from renal cancers.
-We report the case...
+<p style="text-align: justify;"><strong><u>Skeletal muscles represent a rare site for the occurrence of metast...

 Metastases to skeletal muscles from primary renal cell carcinoma are exceptionally uncommon, particularly after a long postoperative disease-free interval.

-Solitary Fibrous Tumor of the Liver
+Solitary Fibrous Tumor of the Liver.

-Solitary fibrous tumor of the liver is a rare spindle-cell neoplasm, arising from the mesenchyme.
-It was first...
+<p style="text-align: justify;"><strong>Solitary fibrous tumor of the liver is a rare spindle-cell neoplasm, a...

 Primary solitary fibrous tumor of the liver is extremely rare, with few reported cases in the literature.